2017 iMac Configuration Quirks: Don’t Get Burned!

 21.5-inch iMac’s Radeon Pro 555 versus 560 -- First, imagine that you want to buy a 21.5-inch iMac with the fastest processor and a 1 TB Fusion Drive.
 Apple’s online store provides three configurations, the lowest of which we’ll ignore because it lacks the 4K Retina display and can’t be configured with a faster processor.

-If you start with middle-level 21.5-inch iMac with 4K Retina display, choose the faster 3.6 GHz quad-core Intel Core i7 processor, and select a 1 TB Fusion Drive in place of the 1 TB hard drive, you end up with a price of $1699.
+If you start with a middle-level 21.5-inch iMac with 4K Retina display, choose the faster 3.6 GHz quad-core Intel Core i7 processor, and select a 1 TB Fusion Drive in place of the 1 TB hard drive, you end up with a price of $1699.
 If you instead start with the top-level 21.5-inch iMac, you can create the same configuration for the same price merely by selecting the faster processor, since it already comes with a 1 TB Fusion Drive.

 Here’s the thing though.
 As Yasuhiro Sugawara noticed, everything is the same, including the price, except for the Radeon Pro graphics processor.
 The middle-level iMac comes with the Radeon Pro 555 with 2 GB of video memory, whereas the top-level iMac includes the Radeon Pro 560 with 4 GB of video memory.
 To reiterate, that’s for the exact same $1699.